stolostron/acm-qe-assistant/README.md

 1. Python 3.10 or higher
 2. VPN required
 3. You have AI model API token. for example, [Models.corp](https://gitlab.cee.redhat.com/models-corp/user-documentation/-/blob/main/getting-started.md)
+4. You have polarion certificate named "redhatcert.pem" in the directory so that connect the polarion.

 ### Steps